mridul0703/DevOps/06_Prepare_Ansible_Playbook.md

         mode: '0644'
 ```

-What this does: updates apt, installs nginx, ensures service is running, and writes a simple index page.
+What this does: updates apt, installs nginx, ensures the service is running/enabled, and writes a simple index page.

-- Run the playbook:
+## 2) Run the playbook

 ```bash
 ansible-playbook -i hosts playbook.yml --private-key ~/.ssh/id_rsa_azure
 ```

-What this does: Ansible connects to the VM via SSH (private key) and executes the tasks using the apt and service modules.
-You’ll see per-task output (changed/ok/failure).
+What this does: connects to the VM via SSH using your private key and executes the tasks.
+You’ll see per‑task output (changed/ok/failure).

+## 3) Verify the result
-- To verify, open http://<VM_IP>/ in your browser — you should see the index page.
+- Open `http://<VM_IP>/` in your browser — you should see the index page.